 - Overseeing the activities of the Benefits Committee with respect to matters relating to insurance and other benefits for employees of the Central Park Conservancy;

-- Recommending replacements as vacancies occur in committee memberships;
+- Recommending replacement members as vacancies occur on Board committees;

 - Recommending new Trustee candidates and reporting to the Board on the adequacy of the size and structure of the Board and its committees to conduct the business of the Conservancy;

-- Supervising the overall fundraising efforts of the Central Park Conservancy, including developing Trustee contacts, assisting in fundraising activities, cultivating new and existing donors and Membership Programs and Special Events;
+- Supervising the fundraising efforts of the Central Park Conservancy, including developing Trustee contacts, assisting in fundraising activities, cultivating new and existing donors, and supporting Special Events;

 - Reviewing the strategic direction of the organization and participating in strategic planning processes, as needed;